Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: Introduction

 \section{Introduction}

-Recent years have witnessed the explosion of mobile technologies with the proliferation of Mobile Devices (MDs) such as smartphones, tablets, wearable devices, etc, which have been driving the evolution of Internet of Things (IoT) \cite{1}.
-MDs can be used to run IoT applications such as smart home, smart healthcare, smart city with high flexibility and efficiency \cite{2}, \cite{3}.
-However, due to the rapid growth of mobile data traffic, executing extensive IoT applications merely on overloaded MDs is incapable of providing satisfactory Quality of Services (QoS) to users.
-Fortunately, with recent communication technology advances, MDs now can offload the workload of IoT applications (or computation tasks) to a cloud server for execution to mitigate computing pressure on MDs \cite{4}.
-To further improve efficiency of mobile computation, mobile edge computing (MEC) has emerged as a promising solution to enable MDs to offload their computation tasks to a nearby edge server \cite{5}, \cite{6}.
+Recent years have witnessed the explosion of mobile technologies with the proliferation of mobile devices (MDs) such as smartphones, tablets, wearable devices, etc, which have been driving the evolution of Internet of Things (IoT).
+MDs can be used to run IoT applications such as smart home, smart healthcare, and smart city with high flexibility and efficiency.
+However, due to the rapid growth of mobile data traffic, executing extensive IoT applications merely on overloaded MDs is incapable of providing satisfactory quality of service (QoS) to users \cite{add2}.
+Fortunately, with the recent advancement of communication technologies in 5G networks, MDs now can offload the workload of IoT applications (or computation tasks) to a cloud server for execution, which can provide an effective alternative to mitigate the data computation pressure on MDs.
+To further improve the efficiency of mobile computation, mobile edge computing (MEC) has emerged as a promising solution to enable MDs to offload their computation tasks to a nearby edge server \cite{2}.
+In fact, the MEC server is less powerful than a remote cloud, but it is located at the edge of the network, with a close proximity to MDs, which enables highly efficient IoT data computation with much lower transmission delay, compared with the remote cloud \cite{3}.

-Particularly, the combination of cloud and edge computing can lead to a new paradigm to facilitate offloading computation for IoT networks with an unified model of mobile edge-cloud computation offloading (MECCO) \cite{7}.
-MECCO offers application developers highly effective computing services in the mobile edge-cloud by obtaining advantages of both edge and cloud computing to satisfy diverse QoS requirements.
-Mobile applications without latency requirements (i.e. big data analysis) can be offloaded to the resourceful cloud, while the others (i.e. smart healthcare, smart home) with time-sensitive requirements can be executed at the edge server for fast-response services.
-Clearly, MECCO can offer promising solutions with high flexibility to achieve computation objectives for future 5G IoT \cite{8}, \cite{9}.
+More interestingly, the combination of cloud and edge computing leads to a new paradigm of mobile edge-cloud computation offloading (MECCO) to facilitate offloading computation for IoT networks \cite{4}.
+The MECCO model can offer application developers highly effective computing services in the mobile edge-cloud by obtaining the advantages of both edge and cloud computing to satisfy diverse users' QoS requirements.
+Mobile applications without latency requirements (e.g., big data analysis) can be offloaded to the resourceful cloud, while the others (e.g., smart healthcare, smart home) with time-sensitive requirements can be executed at the edge server for fast-response services.
+Clearly, the MECCO architecture can offer promising solutions with high flexibility to achieve communication and computation objectives for future IoT applications in 5G networks \cite{5}.